Research:

 Novel prediction and the problem of low-quality accommodation (2023)

-Novel prediction is often thought to hold special value in theory confirmation.
-One argument in favor of this view is that if theorists do not make novel predictions, but rather use evidence that they already know (i.e. they ‘accommodate’ evidence), the theory building process may become more unreliable.
+Novel prediction is often thought to have special value in theory confirmation.
+One argument in favor of this view is that if theorists do not make novel predictions but rather use evidence that they already know (i.e. they ‘accommodate’ evidence), the theory building process may become more unreliable.
 In effect, when the evidence is already known, theorists have an opportunity to use various questionable methods to ensure that a theory that fits the evidence is produced.
-I investigate the idea that the problems of accommodation result in an advantage of novel prediction over accommodation in light of scientific practice (including Questionable Research Practices, preregistration), and reach the conclusion that despite its intuitive appeal, it may not hold water in the sciences.
+I investigate the idea that the problems of accommodation result in an advantage of novel prediction over accommodation in light of scientific practice (including Questionable Research Practices, preregistration) and reach the conclusion that despite its intuitive appeal, it may not hold water in the sciences.
 Novel prediction also has certain disadvantages, and accommodation provides advantages that are often overlooked.

 Syrjänen, P. (2023).
 Novel prediction and the problem of low-quality accommodation.
 Synthese, 202, 182. https://doi.org/10.1007/s11229-023-04400-2.